ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 - Keep Vault secrets out of shared packages.
 - Use LDAPS with certificate validation for AD.
 - Use the activity logs and authentication logs to review suspicious behaviour.
-- Keep the OpenKB AI rate limit enabled so one user or anonymous IP cannot continuously consume AI resources.
+- Keep both OpenKB AI controls enabled: the short-burst cooldown and the fixed per-user 24-hour quota.
+Start with the default quota of 20 prompts.
 - Keep log retention at 30 days unless longer investigation history is needed.
 - Use `--dry-run` before cleanup commands when validating behaviour.
 - Review the Article deletion queue retention setting.
 Keep the default 7-day recovery period unless immediate permanent published deletion (`0`) is genuinely intended.